-Any former NBC Council employee who is in receipt of an early retirement pension on the grounds of voluntary or compulsory redundancy, should not normally be immediately re-employed by the Council either on the basis of a contract of employment or a contract for services with the Council.
+Any former NBC Council employee, who is in receipt of an early retirement pension on the grounds of voluntary or compulsory redundancy, should not normally be immediately re-employed by the Council either on the basis of a contract of employment or a contract for services with the Council.
 If there is any doubt about the continuing need for an employee's services then early retirement should not be agreed.

 However, it is recognised that there are some, very limited, circumstances when reemployment would be in the interests of the Council.
-In these cases a report should be submitted to the Corporate Director or his or her nominated senior management representative seeking approval to re-employ for a specified limited period.
+In these cases a report should be submitted to the Chief Executive or his or her nominated senior management representative seeking approval to re-employ for a specified limited period.

 Where an employee has been made redundant and receives a severance payment (and therefore without a pension) there should be no re-employment until the expiry of the period for which the number of weeks' severance payment has been given, e.g. if the employee has received a severance payment equal to 16 weeks pay, the earliest re-employment could be considered would be 16 weeks after the date of termination.
+Approval to re-employ must be agreed by the Chief Executive.